Distinguishing binary neutron star from neutron star-black hole mergers with gravitational waves: Discussion

 \section{Discussion}

 We present a method to identify NSBHs in a population of low-mass events, measure their relative abundance, and measure the NS radius.
 We find that we can correctly classify the loudest events with only a handful of detections and measure the ratio of NSBHs to BNSs with a few dozens of events.
-In fact, the merger rate of $(1,2)M_{\odot}$ binaries inferred by LIGO-Virgo is $110-3840$ Gpc$^{-3}$yr$^{-1}$~\cite{2018arXiv181112907T}.
-This applies to any merger in this mass range, be it a BNS or a NSBH, suggesting a few to many tens of relevant detections in the upcoming observing runs~\cite{Aasi:2013wya}.
+In fact, {the combined merger rate of GW170817 and GW190425 is $1090_{-800}^{+1720}$ Gpc$^{-3}$yr$^{-1}$~\citep{Abbott:2020uma}}.
+This applies to any merger in this mass range, be it a BNS or a NSBH, suggesting a few to many tens of relevant detections in the upcoming observing runs~\citep{Aasi:2013wya}.
 We therefore expect the identification of a BNS or a NSBH with GWs alone in the near future and a measurement of their rate ratio with a few years of data.
 We emphasize that we do not use information from the post-inspiral phase of the binary, or rely on EM counterparts to the mergers.

 Our approach treats NSBHs as outliers in a population so its performance is degraded if the fraction of NSBHs is high.
 However, we show that the probability of correct identification of the event with the largest SNR reaches $70\%$ after $10$ detections even if $50\%$ of the low-mass mergers are NSBHs.
 Similarly, we find that our ratio posteriors in Fig.~\ref{fig:A_posterior} are systematically shifted to lower values of $A$ as $A$ increases.
-Despite that, we can recover the rate ratio at the 1$\sigma$ level for a ratio up to at least $30\%$.
+Despite that, we can recover the rate ratio at the 1$\sigma$ level for a ratio up to at least $30\%$. {Moreover, we obtain an unbiased radius estimate event for $A=30\%$ as our approach is based on identifying radius outliers; any potentially misidentified NSBH will have an inferred radius consistent with the BNSs and will thus not bias the radius estimate.}

 For our simulations we assumed a true NS radius of $12$ km.
-A stiffer EoS, a heavier BH, or a lighter NS will lead to a larger bias in the measured NS radius~\cite{Yang:2017gfb} and make classification easier.
+A stiffer EoS, a heavier BH, or a lighter NS will lead to a larger bias in the measured NS radius~\citep{Yang:2017gfb} and make classification {and measurement of the ratio $A$} easier.
 We also assume that the NS and BH masses are distributed uniformly in $(0.5,2)M_{\odot}$.
 If the NS mass distribution instead favors heavy stars while most BHs are lighter, both classification and the ratio measurement will improve.
 We expect the contrary if low-mass BHs have masses around $2M_{\odot}$.